What is the status of my application?

-The Admissions Committee will notify applicants of its decisions in early March.
+The Admissions Committee will notify applicants of its decisions in late February to early March.
 Students who are accepted must send a tuition deposit of $100 with their response form to reserve a place in the class.
 The deposit will be applied to tuition charges for the fall semester.

 Do you organize tours at the Medical School?